qir-alliance/.github/minutes/sc-meeting-2022-01.md

   - Workstream for runtime initialization/finalization and entry point definition to be discussed in the next SC meeting
 - A given QIR Profile can evolve over time through versioning.
-- PIRQ and QIR Alliance are very complimentary efforts and QED-C provides a valuable channel of communication.
+- PIRQ and QIR Alliance are very complementary efforts and QED-C provides a valuable channel of communication.
 PIRQ is primarily focused on facilitating usage and improvement of existing technical solutions while the QIR Alliance is defining and evolving a technical solution.
 The QIR Alliance can benefit